A stochastic perturbation approach to nonlinear bifurcating problems: Conclusions and Perspectives

 \section{Conclusions and Perspectives}

-In this work, we propose a numerical stochastic-perturbation approach to deterministic bifurcation problems.
-We develop and implement an intrusive pipeline based on the Spectral Stochastic Finite Element Method to retrieve the Polynomial Chaos expansion coefficients of the probabilistic solution, and we provide computational evidence that, under perturbations of the bifurcation parameter, it successfully encodes accurate information about the deterministic bifurcation diagram.
-In particular, we find that big perturbations are useful for parameter space exploration, while smaller ones can serve to identify the branches around a single parameter value precisely.
+In this work, we propose a stochastic-perturbation approach to deterministic bifurcation problems.
+We implement an intrusive pipeline based on SSFEM to retrieve the PC coefficients of the probabilistic solution, and we provide computational evidence that it successfully encodes accurate information about the deterministic bifurcation diagram.
+In particular, we find that big perturbations are useful for parameter space exploration, while smaller ones can serve to identify the branches for a precise parameter value.

-Concerning the PC surrogate model of a stochastic bifurcating PDE, we show the strict relation between the branches of coexisting solutions and the maxima of the multimodal probability density function obtained by sampling the PC solution.
+Concerning the PC surrogate model of a stochastic bifurcating PDE, we show the strict relation between the branches of coexisting solutions and the peaks of the multimodal probability density function obtained by sampling the PC solution.
 Indeed, despite the non-uniqueness of the PC solution in a bifurcating regime, the solution's PDF appears to be uniquely determined and captured, and it demonstrates a correspondence with the solution branches for the specific parameter value at which its distribution is centered.
 That is actually because the PC polynomials' local extrema tend to concentrate around the values of the branches, leading to the formation of clusters of points around them when the PC solution is sampled.